Philo-M/exam42zip/README.md

 <img src="/images/90.png" width=128>

-There is no way to know all of the tasks but all known listed below (Feb 2022):
+There is no way to know all of the tasks but all known listed below (Mar 2022):

 - Task 1
   - aff_a